bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
-   a) states where selling of the products is low b)states where selling of the products is low
+   a) sites where selling of the products is low b)states where selling of the products is low
 2. Trend related to the news
     a) how immigrants affect selling of the product